Hurricane Ida will likely be ‘catastrophic’ category 4, governor warns

 According to the National Hurricane Center, category 4 storms mean “catastrophic damage will occur,” including winds of at least 130 mph and widespread damage to homes and infrastructure.

-Ida will likely make landfall on Sunday, and is intensifying “ahead of schedule,” the governor added.
+Ida will likely make landfall in the US on Sunday – the 16th anniversary of Hurricane Katrina – and is intensifying “ahead of schedule,” the governor added.
 He urged Louisianans to finalise their preparations for the hurricane over the next 24 hours.

 “The next 24 hours are very, very important,” he said.
 “Now is the time to finish your prep.
 I want to encourage everyone to understand, by nightfall tomorrow night, you need to be where you intend to ride out the storm , and you need to be postured how you want to be as that storm approaches you.”